ZLSelina/MLBF/README.md

 ### MV*

-Use Restful rules, will have logger, speed modules
+Use Restful rules, will have logger, speed modules.

 	{
 		"create": "POST",